ndd21/PHYS281/docs/demo-python-terminal.md

 If you had previously typed a long command, you can start typing it and then press up ++up++ and it will automatically fill in the rest.

-Tab completion allows you to explore an objects @(attributes), e.g., if you define an integer `x = 1` and write
+Tab completion allows you to explore an objects [attributes](glossary.md#attribute), e.g., if you define an integer `x = 1` and write

 ```ipython